Can’t Start a Fire Without a Spark

 Or maybe these guys really do just love old Hollywood cinema so much they just wanted to perpetuate all of the glamour that has surrounded smoking onscreen over the years.
 It has been said that cigarettes and cigars are a kind of timeless prop for actors in movies.

 Or maybe it is as simple as direct product placement deals between tobacco companies and filmmakers, you know, to pay the bills.
 Perhaps the Coen brothers insert strictly the appropriate number of tobacco incidents in order to fund the exact cost of the movie production and nothing more.
 In the movies that don’t contain as much tobacco, other brand name products do appear so this particular theory does make sense.
 But more often than not, the Coen brothers seem to be leaning toward tobacco to pay the bills.
 Either way, does that make showing the hundreds of unnecessary tobacco incidents during their movies okay?
+It sure as hell doesn’t explain the careful and creative ways that tobacco products are depicted within their films… Most are seen in such sexy ways, hell even I probably wanted to start smoking and didn’t even understand why.

-One way or another, all 17 films by the Coen brothers seem to take on a new meaning when you isolate and focus only on tobacco products.
+One way or another, all 17 films by the Coen brothers seem to take on a whole new meaning when you isolate and focus only on the tobacco products.
 In some ways, it is undeniable that tobacco has remained the primary focus of the Coen brothers after all these years.

 One majorly subtle but recurring theme within the Coen brothers 17 films is that thing about paying for sins, making a deal with the devil, searching for redemption, etc. Some of the Coens’ movie themes seem to echo a dark deal with the devil, maybe similar to one that the Coen brothers had once agreed to.
-It goes along with my wacky Big Tobacky theory anyway.
+It goes along with my big wacky Big Tobacky theory anyway.
 While watching the Coens’ films themselves you do get some strange notions — listening to the music and dialog from the hugely popular O’ Brother Where Art Thou?
 (2000) or the recent Inside Llewyn Davis (2013) especially — but it’s hard to nail down what the real messages are sometimes.